samrat-halder/covid-19-recommendation-NLP-BERT-ELMO/README.md

 # Accessing the Dataset

-We have made this dataset available on Kaggle, and are periodically updating it from its source.
+This dataset available on Kaggle, and are periodically updating it from its source.
 To learn more and access the latest copy of the dataset, you can also go here: https://pages.semanticscholar.org/coronavirus-research.

 The licenses for each dataset can be found in the all _ sources _ metadata csv file.